DRUG CRIMES IN OKLAHOMA

 Drug crimes are taken seriously by prosecutors in Oklahoma, from simple possession to complex drug trafficking and racketeering schemes.
 A large percentage of state prisoners in Oklahoma are incarcerated based on drug crimes.
 Facing drug charges can affect multiple aspects of your life, including your freedom, finances, and your future.
 Drug charges carry more than a potential prison sentence; they potentially carry heavy fines, difficult probation, and a complex counseling and or treatment program.

 The first step to help your criminal drug charges in Oklahoma is to hire an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those facing criminal drug prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing criminal drug prosecution.
 Once you have hired an Oklahoma Criminal Defense Attorney, you can begin to build your defense and tell your story.

 Unfortunately, the harshest punishment in drug cases is often the lasting effect on your record and career.
 A conviction may appear on background checks and make it difficult to obtain employment, loans, and professional licenses.
 It is essential to obtain quality legal representation from an Oklahoma drug crime defense attorney who has helped hundreds of clients obtain the best possible outcome in their particular circumstance.